stride3d/stride-docs/en/manual/scripts/types-of-script/async-script.md

 ## Thread safety

 When executing asynchronous code we can run into a situation, where **two different threads want to access or modify certain values at the same time**.
-This can result in **unwanted behaviours** or a **race condition**.
+This can result in **unwanted behaviors** or a **race condition**.

 This is why it's important to **do everything related to the engine on the main thread**.